falkr/ttm4175/pages/iot-mqtt-chat.md

 ### Delivery Receipts

-When a message is delivered to a client, that means, received via MQTT, we acknowledge its delivery by publishing an MQTT message:
+When a message is delivered to a client, that means, received via MQTT, we acknowledge its delivery by publishing an MQTT message to the topic: `ttm4175/chat/<receiver>/delivered`

-topic: `ttm4175/chat/<receiver>/delivered`

 ```json
 {"sender": "team1",